 Sapiens is a book that everyone reads.
 It teaches us about human evolution and how we took over the world.
 Moreover, the author’s contemplations about mankind are really eye-opening.

-Besides that, here are the top 7 excellent reasons why you should read Sapiens in 2021.
+Besides that, here are the top 7 excellent reasons why you should read Sapiens.

 1. The book goes beyond the norm